-Three methods of forecasting monthly electricity consumption per capita were used in the study to illustrate the forecasting ability of temperature futures.
+Three methods of forecasting monthly electricity consumption per capita are used.
 Firstly, I predict monthly electricity consumption using a martingale forecast method for the CDD index variable within the model.
 As defined by Hedge and McDonald (1986), the martingale forecast assumes that the current CDD index is the best predictor of the CDD index in the future.
 Hence for the martingale forecast, the CDD index for the delivery month is assumed to be the same as the CDD index for the prior month.
 Secondly, I predict monthly electricity consumption using the CDD index for the same month in the previous year.
 This method reflects a belief in the seasonality of temperature trends and that the CDD index for the summer months this year will be just like the index for the corresponding months last year.
 Thirdly, I utilize the 30-day ahead and 20-day ahead CDD futures prices as values representing the CDD index for the month.